cusspvz/node.docker/README.md

 ### Using as base image

-This image supports sugar building, meaning that your Dockerfile should look super simple (One-line), unless you need to install things into linux system.
+This image supports sugar onbuild, meaning that your Dockerfile could be super hyper simple (as one-line), unless you need to install things into linux system.
 Suff related directly with `npm` and your app, should stay at `package.json`.

-#### Brief example
+#### Brief onbuild example

 `package.json`
 ```json